 Novoron Bioscience, Inc. was founded in 2013 to advance pioneering research on spinal cord nerve regeneration.
 The company’s mission, however, has evolved to fully exploit the potential of its intellectual discoveries to develop novel therapeutic approaches for the treatment of multiple disorders of the central nervous system (CNS): multiple sclerosis (MS), spinal cord injury, glaucoma and stroke.
 To date, we have secured more than $1.3 million in NIH grants under the SBIR/STTR program and added multiple assets to our intellectual property portfolio.

 Our founders and scientific advisors are dedicated to understanding nerve regeneration to find new treatments for CNS disorders and diseases.

 Dr. Travis Stiles, Chief Executive Officer

 For nearly a decade, Dr. Travis Stiles has exclusively studied the mechanisms underlying regenerative failure in the central nervous system (CNS).
 His work led to the discovery of a novel therapeutic target for the promotion of neuronal tissue regeneration after CNS damage and/or disease.
 To best translate his work into viable therapies, Dr. Stiles co-founded Novoron Bioscience early in 2013.
-Since then, Novoron has raised approximately $1.3 MM in NIH grant funding and now holds exclusive licenses from the University of California, San Diego (UCSD) to two intellectual property assets.
+He is the primary inventor on Novoron's intellectual property assets.
 Additionally, Dr. Stiles holds a 4-year Federal Advisory Committee appointment to the Scientific Merit Review Board subcommittee for Regenerative Medicine in the Department of Veterans Affairs.
-Travis earned a Ph.D. in Biomedical Science from UCSD, a M.A. in Exercise Physiology from the University of the Pacific, and a B.A. in Exercise Science from Willamette University.
+Travis earned a Ph.D. in Biomedical Science from UCSD, an M.A. in Exercise Physiology from the University of the Pacific, and a B.A. in Exercise Science from Willamette University.

 Dr. A. Taylor Bright, Corporate Development Officer